I wrote my first novel when I was eleven years old.

 I went to school.
 Tried to focus on a major.
 Took some writing classes with Bob Butler and lit classes with John Wood and Robert Cooper.
 Dropped out.
 Got married again and had some more kids.
 Got divorced a second time.
 Went through another break-up and a move and a hurricane (or three).
 Re-enrolled at the university.

-I remember vividly the spring break when I started the Brianag series.
+I remember vividly the spring break when I started writing my historical fiction series.
 I was almost overwhelmed with my workload at school, struggling to feed and educate my children, commuting back and forth forty-five minutes twice a day, three to four times a week.
 I had projects and exams looming.

-On a Saturday afternoon, unable to settle my mind to studying, and inspired by I don’t remember what, I sat down and started writing a novel about a group of friends living in the Carolina Lowcountry before it was called that.
+On a Saturday afternoon, unable to settle my mind to studying, and inspired by I don’t remember what, I sat down and started writing a novel about a group of friends living in Colonial times.
 I wrote all afternoon and all day that Sunday.
 My studying didn’t get done but my stress was eased nonetheless.

 Over the next several years, these characters became, in every way but physical, real to me.
 They lived in my head.
-I researched the period and the area for months, wrote papers for my history classes based upon my research, scrounged books from the university library sales and from half.com, literally dreamed of Cathy and Jessie and Augusta.
+I researched the period and the area for months, wrote papers for my history classes based upon my research, scrounged books from the university library sales and from half.com, literally dreamed of my characters.

 They needed me to tell them what to do.

-The first novel, Cathy’s story, was terrible.
-The second, about Jessie, was better.
-The third, about Augusta, was the best yet.
+The first novel was terrible.
+The second was better.
+(You can download Jessie’s Passion here.)
+The third, I felt, was the best yet.
 I was almost finished with the first draft when my computer crashed.

 Life just kept happening.
-I fell in love with teaching.
+I moved forward with teaching.
 Went to school again for the teaching certificate.
 Ended up south of the border teaching writing in a private international school.